-- Every trainee will receive an evaluation from a qualified Agency Administrator/Agency Administrator Representative or coach using the Agency Administrator Task Book.
-Line Officer/Agency Administrator Desk Reference for Fire Program Management - Individuals involved in a shadow assignment should receive creditable experience through documentation.
-Training opportunities and work experiences to achieve and maintain core competencies are summarized below.
-This information is also contained within the pathways chart located in the Agency Administrator Toolbox. - https://wfmrda.nwcg.gov/agency-administrator-toolbox/agency-administrator-resources - The purpose of the Task Book is to provide consistency for the Agency Administrator Coach/Evaluator to evaluate trainees and document their demonstrated abilities to achieve the core competencies, which will be used as a component to achieve the next level certification.

-Every trainee will complete a Task Book for evaluation from an Agency Administrator/Agency Administrator Representative or coach.
+- Every trainee will receive an evaluation from a qualified Agency Administrator/Agency Administrator Representative or coach using the Agency Administrator Task Book. - Individuals involved in a shadow assignment should receive creditable experience through documentation. - The purpose of the Task Book is to provide consistency for the Agency Administrator Coach/Evaluator to evaluate trainees and document their demonstrated abilities to achieve the core competencies, which will be used as a component to achieve the next level certification. - Every trainee will complete a Task Book for evaluation from an Agency Administrator.